lenevor/docs/requests.md

         }
     }

-As specified previous, you may also suggest that the `Syscodes\Http\Request` class used on a route closure.
+As specified previous, you may also suggest that the `Syscodes\Components\Http\Request` class used on a route closure.
 The service container will automatically inject the incoming request into the request when it is executed, as follows:

-    use Syscodes\Http\Request;
+    use Syscodes\Components\Http\Request;

     Route::get('/', function (Request $request) {
         //